zhyu-lab/deepcna/README.md

 cd ..
 chmod +x run_deepcna.sh ./callcna/run_callcna.sh ./callcna/callcna
 ```
+If above version of PyTorch does not match the CUDA version,
+you can find version dependence between PyTorch and CUDA at https://pytorch.org/get-started/previous-versions/,
+and select appropriate PyTorch version to install on your machine.

 After the installation completes, you can reset the compiler using same commands:
 ```bash
 sudo update-alternatives --config gcc